-All DSQL applications must declare one or more extended SQL descriptor areas (xsqLDA).
-The xsqLDA structure definition can be found in the ibase.h header file in the InterBase include directory.
-Applications declare instances of the xsqLDA for use.
+All DSQL applications must declare one or more extended SQL descriptor areas (xsqlda).
+The xsqlda structure definition can be found in the ibase.h header file in the InterBase include directory.
+Applications declare instances of the xsolda for use.

-The xsqLDA is a host-language data structure that DSQL uses to transport data to or from a database when processing a SQL statement string.
-There are two types of xsqLDA: input descriptors and output descriptors.
-Both input and output descriptors are implemented using the xsqLDA structure.
+The xsqlda is a host-language data structure that DSQL uses to transport data to or from a database when processing a SQL statement string.
+There are two types of xsqlda: input descriptors and output descriptors.
+Both input and output descriptors are implemented using the xsqlda structure.

-One field in the xsqLDA, the xsqLVAR, is especially important, because one xsqLVAR must be defined for each input parameter or column returned.
-Like the xsqLDA, the xsqLVAR is a structure defined in ibase.h in the InterBase include directory.
+One field in the xsqlvar, is especially important, because one xsqlvar must be defined for each input parameter or column returned.
+Like the xsqlvar is a structure defined in ibase.h in the InterBase include directory.